What is an assurance assessment?

 - you have completed retraining.

 These are examples only and this list is not exhaustive.
+In June 2021, we published somethat may be accepted in place of an assurance assessment.

 Your assessment will be completed by a team of independent assessors.
 They'll provide us with a report which will describe your professional performance and give the team’s opinion on your fitness to practise.
 The team may also make recommendations on the management of your case.
 These will be considered but any decisions about the next steps will be taken by us.